 Feasibility Study for the Historic Nueces County Courthouse, Corpus Christi

 THC Programs: Texas Main Street, Certified Local Government, Texas Historic Courthouse Preservation Grant Recipient, County Historical Commission

 Challenge: Demonstrate the redevelopment of the historic courthouse is potentially economically feasible utilizing the state and federal historic tax credit programs.
 The courthouse was abandoned in 1977 and has endured decades of neglect at the hands of both public and private owners.
 More than $2 million in state funds, $100,000 in federal funds and a significant amount of private donations have been invested in the building since 1977.
 The TSI team completed a feasibility study in January 2016 at the request of public officials to determine if redevelopment is possible within the context of major policy changes in Corpus Christi.
 The study concludes the rehabilitation of this building as luxury residential is feasible, but it will require contributions from both the public and private sector.

 Progress so far: The county has entered negotiations with a developer interested in using the historic tax credits to convert the property into a hotel.
 The analysis helped the county understand the development process and interest in the Corpus Christi area by historic tax credit developers is increasing.
-Entry into the Texas Main Street program in 2016 will help continue to build a preservation ethic.
+Entry into the Texas Main Street program in 2016 has helped to build a preservation ethic.